status-im/specs/status-spec.md

 in a command line client <sup>2</sup> and a mobile app <sup>3</sup>.

 This document consists of two parts.
 The first outlines the specifications that have to be implemented in order to be a full Status client.
+The second gives a design rationale and answers some common questions.

 ## P2P Overlay